 “Creativity is thinking up new things.
 Innovation is doing new things.”

 When we were children, we learned to avoid mistakes like the plague.
 Mostly because of the constant grading of our work.
 Getting “A’s” meant we were going to be successful adults.

 Although if you get a big, fat “F” on your paper, you’re taught to think you’re doomed to be a loser for life.
 That’s pretty intense for a child!

 What’s worse is these beliefs get burned into our brains for so many years that we end up carrying them into adulthood.

 In reality, failing is a priceless learning opportunity; it’s not even a bad thing.
 Besides, you don’t have to do everything perfectly to succeed.

 Repeated setbacks numb you from the pain of embarrassment, and as a result, you unleashed your potential.
 You’ve one-upped your competition because they’re terrified of making mistakes, and you’re used to it!
 Nothing can hold you back!

-10. Kick yourself out of your comfort zone
+10. Push yourself out of the unskilled phase

 “Do one thing every day that scares you.”